michalc/OpenTTDLab/README.md

 ### Fetching AIs

 The `ais` parameter of `run_experiment` configures which AIs will run, and how their code will be located.
-Specifically, the `ais`  parameter must be an iterable of `(name, ai)` pairs, where `name` is the name of the AI, and `ai` must be the return value of any of the following 3 functions.
+Specifically, the `ais`  parameter must be an iterable of `(name, params, ai)` tuples, where `name` is the name of the AI, `params` is an iterable of `(key, value)` parameters for the AI, and `ai` must be the return value of any of the following 3 functions.

 #### `bananas_file(name, id)`